-Physics A and Physics B both require mathematics beyond that in the syllabus for Part IA Mathematics for Natural Sciences; students not taking the Part IB NST Mathematics course should attend the lectures on Mathematical Methods Michaelmas Term.
+Physics A and Physics B both require mathematics beyond that in the syllabus for Part IA Mathematics for Natural Sciences; students not taking the Part IB NST Mathematics course should attend the lectures on Mathematical Methods during Michaelmas Term.
 This course is supervised, and covers all the additional mathematics required for both Part IB Physics courses, and for the Part II Physics core and options courses.
-It does not provide full coverage of the mathematics assumed for the Part II Theoretical Physics (TP) courses, but mathematically-able students would need to do some extra work during the long vacation after Part IB in order to catch up.
+It does not provide full coverage of the mathematics assumed for the Part II Theoretical Physics (TP) courses.
+Mathematically-able students planning to take the TP options in Part II without having done Part IB NST Mathematics would need to do some extra work during the summer following Part IB in order to catch up.